sales follow-up call

 Finally, it’s crucial to show up on time on the day of the meeting.
 If you’re running late, always call ahead to let your prospect know.
 Lateness can be interpreted as a lack of interest or disrespect, neither of which is conducive to making a sale.

-Work On Your Opening Statement
+Work On Your Opening Statement and Create Follow up Call Script

 The rest of your opening statement should be focused on the prospect and their needs.
 If you have any referrals, this is the time to mention them.
 You should also briefly explain why you’re calling and how your product or service can benefit the prospect.
+Mention specific details learned during prior conversations or through research.

 For example, “I’m calling because I know that your company is expanding its operations in Asia, and I wanted to let you know that we offer several language services that could be of assistance.”

 Your goal is to clarify why you’re calling and what you can offer without sounding like a used car salesman.
 Put yourself in your prospect’s shoes and think about what would pique your interest.
 They might not know you or your company, so you need to give them a reason to want to listen to what you have to say.
+Also, prepare for potential objections in advance by scripting responses.

 Ask Impactful Questions